shaisadeh/social_survey_financial_data/README.md

 The models successfully identified financially vulnerable individuals.

-Among the evaluated models, **XGBoost achieved the best overall predictive performance**, outperforming Logistic Regression and Random Forest.
+Among the evaluated models, **Gradient Boosting achieved the best overall predictive performance**, outperforming Logistic Regression and Random Forest.

 Model interpretation techniques were used to identify the most influential predictors contributing to financial vulnerability.